What is JICA Volunteer

 JICA Volunteer Program is one of the principal activities of JICA as part of its international cooperation carried out on behalf of the Japanese Government.
 It was established in 1965 to provide official Japanese technical assistance programs abroad at grassroots level.

-Japanese aged between 20 and 69 with both skills and will to work in developing country will be dispatched for two years by the Government of Japan to the country which requested the volunteer in the area they need, for example education, health, environment, community development, social services, agriculture, science and technology etc.
+Only Japanese citizens aged between 20 and 69 years with both skills and willingness to work in developing country are dispatched for two years by the Government of Japan to the country which requested the volunteer in the area they need, for example in education, health, environment, community development, social services, agriculture, science and technology etc.

 The volunteers become members of the communities they work with and bring new ideas and share their expertise with local communities through collaboration.
-Volunteers are dispatched as human resources therefore they do not bring equipment and neither do they have budget attached to them.
+Volunteers are dispatched as human resource and therefore they do not bring equipment and neither do they have a budget attached to them.

 JICA Volunteer Mission

 JICA Volunteer in Kenya since 1966

 In Kenya, JOCV Program was introduced in 1966.
 Since then, nearly 1,800 Japanese volunteers have worked in different parts of Kenya.
 In the 60s and 70s, many were dispatched in the country as car mechanics, machine operators, electric engineers, architects etc. In the 80s and 90s, many were dispatched to secondary schools as science and mathematics teachers to lesson shortage of teachers.

 If you are interested in Japanese volunteer activities, please visit our Facebook page.

 Requirement to be a beneficiary of JICA Volunteer Program